DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 ### DragDropProvider.SourceAppointmentProps

-Describes properties of the component that renders the copy of the appointment being dragged in the former location.
+Describes properties of the component that renders a copy of the appointment being dragged in its previous location.

 Field | Type | Description
 ------|------|------------